 In addition, at scale and over the long-term, performance pay teaching contracts may affect the composition of the teaching profession.
 Skilled teachers may be more willing to join the public sector under performance pay; less skilled individuals may be deterred from applying or may drop out.
 To date, there has been no rigorous evidence on how performance pay affects this selection into and out of the teaching profession.

-This research will provide new evidence on both questions.
+This research aimed to provide new evidence on both questions.
 Can linking teacher performance to student learning outcomes improve teachers’ performance, and in doing so, contribute to student learning gains?
 How effective are performance pay contracts at recruiting skilled and motivated teachers?

 Rwanda is one of the top-performing countries in sub-Saharan Africa in terms of access to education.
 In 2015, net enrollment in primary education was at 97 percent.
 Yet, the U.K. Independent Commission for Aid Effectiveness (2012) found that the rapid expansion of primary education has led to a decline in educational outcomes.
 Recruiting and retaining qualified, skilled, and motivated teachers to improve education quality is a priority for Rwanda.